NLIreland/puppet-fcrepo/README.md

 them to the fedora user, then installs standalone versions of Oracle Java HotSpot JDK, Tomcat, and Maven.
-The module installs Fedora in a sandboxed environment, with infrastructure software downloaded and installed from source, and should work on any Unix environment.
+The module installs Fedora in a sandboxed environment, with infrastructure software downloaded and installed from binary distributions, and should work on any Unix environment.

-It also deploys the Fedora WAR and Fedora configuration files, nd manages the Fedora Tomcat service.
+It also deploys the Fedora WAR and Fedora configuration files, and manages the Fedora Tomcat service.

 ###Beginning with fcrepo